Sathwikagummella/Sales-Dashboard/README.md

-# Sales-Dashboard
+# Sales-Dashboard (Interactive Dashboard creation using MS Excel)
+## Projects Objective
-This Sales Dashboard is created using Microsoft Excel to visualize and analyze sales data from 2014 to 2017.
-It includes key insights like sales by category, profit trends, customer count, and monthly sales.
-Interactive filters allow users to view data by year and product category.
+This project is a dynamic Sales Dashboard built using Microsoft Excel, designed to analyze and visualize sales, profits, and customer data from 2014 to 2017.